Projects and publications

 Effects of land-surface characterizations on desert dust emissions

-Mineral dust is by mass the dominant aerosol type in the atmosphere, and it influences climate and weather by regulating the radiation budget.
-However, the physics of dust emission is not very complete in the global climate models (GCMs), affecting the accuracy of dust loading predictions in terms of spatiotemporal variability as well as the associated climate change predictions.
-Our study focuses on implementing two pieces of missing physics from GCMs.
-The first one is the physics of winde drag partition due to surface roughness elements.
-Roughness elements such as vegetation and rocks can dissipate surface wind stress and protect soils from erosion.
+Our studies focus on investigating how land-surface conditions (such as rocks and vegetation) as well as boundary-layer characteristics influence dust emission and transport.
+We developed a dust emission scheme that captures both impacts: The first one is the physics of wind drag partition due to surface roughness elements, such as vegetation and rocks, that can partition and absorb surface wind stress and reduces wind erosion on soils.
 Another physics is the dust emission intermittency due to high-frequency near-surface turbulence, primarily because turbulence-driven wind fluctuations can sweep across the dust emission threshold and shut off emissions multiple times within a model timestep, leading to the smaller dust fluxes than GCMs predicted.
 Our newly developed dust emission scheme shows very different global patterns of dust emissions and dust aerosol optical depth compared with the other dust emission schemes in the Community Earth System Model version 3 (CESM3).
+The Leung et al. (2023; L23) scheme is now the default dust emission scheme in CESM3, and is also used in other models such as GEOS-Chem as a default (Zhang et al., 2025).

 dust in CESM3